-That’s why this year, to apply for The Scheme, you need to come from one, or both, of the following two groups, which are currently under-represented in publishing:
+To apply for The Scheme, you need to come from one, or both, of the following two groups.

 You’ll also need to have finished with full-time compulsory education and have the right to work in the UK.